How to Clean Honeycomb Window Blinds

 It’s Easy to Clean Cellular Shades, So DIY

 It’s quite easy to clean cellular shades once you get the hang of it, and you’ll find it’s an easy DIY task.
-No need to call in the expensive “professional cleaners” to do such a simple task of maintaining and cleaning your honeycomb blinds.
+There is no need to call in expensive “professional cleaners” to do the simple task of maintaining and cleaning your honeycomb blinds.
 Just 'roll up your sleeves' and get cleaning!